shoumikhin/StreamScanner/README.md

 # Input Stream Scanner
 A simple scanner for any kind of input file streams with arbitrary delimiters.
-Made with Swift, based on `NSScanner`.<br/>
+Made with Swift, based on `NSScanner`.

 Originally appeared as a necessity to parse the standard input for competitive programming challenges on [HackerRank](https://www.hackerrank.com/).<br>

 ## Installation